macauff/macauff/docs/inputs.rst

 .. note::
     If ``correct_astrometry`` is ``True`` then ``dustmaps`` will be called to obtain line-of-sight extinction values.
 You will need the SFD dustmaps to be pre-downloaded; to do so before you call the cross-match procedure you must run ``dustmaps.sfd.fetch()``; see the ``dustmaps`` documentation for more details on how to specific a particular download location.

-``compute_snr_mag_relation``

-This flag can be ``False`` if the relationship between signal-to-noise ratio and magnitude is pre-computed; otherwise it indicates that the functional form of SNR vs brightness should be derived for the particular catalogue in question.

 ``fit_gal_flag``

 Optional flag for whether to include simulated external galaxy counts, or just include Galactic sources when deriving the perturbation component of the AUF.
 Only needed if ``include_perturb_auf`` is ``True``.